 Cervical cancer can be diagnosed with various tests and evaluations.
 The first step is usually a gynecological examination.
 The doctor can examine the vagina and cervix using a speculum to see abnormalities in the cervix.
 If a suspicious area is found, further tests may be needed;

-What Are The Treatment Methods of Cervical Cancer?
+What Are The Treatment Methods for Cervical Cancer?

 Cervical cancer treatment requires a multidisciplinary approach and supportive care is important to maintain the patient’s quality of life.
 Lifestyle changes such as psychological support, nutrition and exercise also play an important role in the treatment process.